Telecominfraproject/wlan-cloud-ucentralgw/CONTRINUTING.md

-# Coding Style
-We just want ot make sure we all follow the same rules when contributing code back into this tree.
+# How to Contribute

+We'd love to accept your patches and contributions to this project.
+There are just a few small guidelines you need to follow.

 ## Version of C++
-This project is based on the C++17 standard.
-If compiles as-is on most platforms using either clang or g++.
+This project is based on the C++17 standard and compiles as-is on most platforms using either clang or g++.
 Do not use C++21 or C++23 features for now.
-Some core libraries for this project do not yet support C++21 or C++23
+Some core libraries used in this project do not support C++21 or C++23 yet.

 ## Variable Naming
 Naming of pretty much anything uses Pascal naming.
 Longer explicit names using casing.
 Member variable naming adds a `_` at the end of the vars.
 Try to keep this standard going.
 Sometimes you must override a base class function and then of course you need to follow the base class.

-## File Sizes
-Do you best to keep your file sizes < 300 lines.
-It just makes the code more readable and shortens compile times.

 ## This is a cmake project
 This is a cmake project, and you need to adhere to the cmake rules.
 If you need